 Being admitted to UCLA is not an easy thing because of the high competition.
 Luckily, your scores are evaluated, but they are not the major factors that determine the decision on your candidacy.
 The main thing you should consider is how to distinguish yourself among others and express your motivation.
 Increase your chances by presenting your career objectives, background, and plan for pursuing some distinctive goals.
 Your personality interests the selection committee most of all.
 So, focus not only on your scores but also on your essays.

 Even if you have doubts about applying to UCLA, we encourage you to try your effort.
-If you have doubts about your essays or documents, you can always involve professional writers to help you with that.
+If you have doubts about your essays or documents, you can always involve professional paper writers to help you with that.

 Will be glad to help you and wish you good luck.